-- The staff member who is the subject of the allegation will be advised to contact their union, professional association or a colleague for support, (depending on the outcome of the safeguarding strategy meeting which will be chaired by Children's Social Care or the LADO). - The People Partner will ensure that the staff member is provided with appropriate support, if necessary, through occupational health or welfare arrangements. - The Principal will appoint a named representative to keep the staff member updated on the progress of the investigation; this will continue during any police or section 47 investigation or disciplinary investigation. - The legislation imposing restrictions makes clear that "publication" of material that may lead to the identification of the teacher who is the subject of the allegation is prohibited.
+- The Principal will appoint a named representative to keep the staff member updated on the progress of the investigation; this will continue during any police or section 47 investigation or disciplinary investigation. - The legislation imposing restrictions makes clear that "publication" of material that may lead to the identification of the teacher who is the subject of the allegation is prohibited.
 "Publication" includes "any speech, writing, relevant programme or other communication in whatever form, which is addressed to the public at large or any section of the public".
-This means that a parent who, for example, published details of the allegation on a social networking site would be in breach of the reporting restrictions (if what was published could lead to the identification of the teacher by members of the public). - 13.9 The academy has a legal duty to refer to the Disclosure and Barring Service (DBS) anyone who has harmed, or poses a risk of harm, to a child, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
+This means that a parent who, for example, published details of the allegation on a social networking site would be in breach of the reporting restrictions (if what was published could lead to the identification of the teacher by members of the public). - The academy has a legal duty to refer to the Disclosure and Barring Service (DBS) anyone who has harmed, 13.9 or poses a risk of harm, to a child, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
 The DBS will consider whether to bar the person.
 If these circumstances arise in relation to a member of staff at our academy, a referral will be made as soon as possible after the resignation or removal of the individual in accordance with advice from the LADO and/or the People Partner.
 In the case of a member of teaching staff, a decision will be made about whether to refer the matter to the Teaching Regulation Agency to consider prohibiting the individual from teaching. - 13.10 In line with Keeping Children Safe in Education September 2022, under no circumstances will the academy decide to cease to use a supply teacher due to safeguarding concerns, without finding out the facts and liaising with the LADO to determine a suitable outcome. - 13.11 Where there are conduct issues with a supply teacher, which may not reach the threshold for safeguarding, we will consult the LADO nonetheless. - 13.12 The agency for the supply teacher will be fully involved and expected to co-operate in any enquiries from the LADO, police and/or children's social services. - 13.13 Where directed to do so by the LADO, police and/or children's social services, the academy will support any safeguarding investigation of a supply teacher by collecting the facts when an allegation is made. - 13.14 In this respect it may be that the academy take a lead on that safeguarding element of investigation.